 “He can be pleased with how he’s doing when he gets minutes on the pitch and he’s proven that he can score goals, so he’s a valuable player in the Chelsea squad and, given he’s only 23, I think we’ll see more of him in the future.”

-That said, the Norwegian still has high hopes that Werner will find his feet and suggests Lampard's favoured 4-3-3 formation can still get the best out of the German and indeed Abraham.
+That said, the Norwegian still has high hopes that Werner will find his feet and suggests a change in formation might help get the best out of the German and indeed Abraham.

 “I think they can work together,” he said.
 “I don’t think they’ve quite found the right rhythm to maximise a partnership just yet, but I think they can do – there’s more to come.